WildZarek/42PiscineCyber/README.md

 In this case, we will learn about hashes and how to decrypt them.
 We are hinted about using `hashcat`.

 > [!WARNING]
-> We do not have hashcat installed on the campus machines.
+> We do not have hashcat installed on the campus machines.<br>
->
 > But that is not a problem because there is another way to solve this.

 [CrackStation](https://crackstation.net/) is a website where you can try to crack most of the common hashes used.